 The Plants and Places That Inspired the Classic Children’s Tales by Marta McDowell

 If you love English gardens, Potter or all things British — squirrel this book into your satchel immediately.

 “Beatrix Potter was a writer, painter, and gardener who lived an admirable life and left a legacy worth emulating.
 McDowell respected Potter’s uniqueness, quirks and gathered together stories, photos, and watercolors that leave us understanding more about her than ever before.” —Reader’s Review

 (Check out The Charmed Studio’s video post on Beatrix Potter’s research process.

-Comforting Books About Artists – Pick No 5
+Great Gift Book About a Great Artist – Pick No 5

 I’m a cook, a lover of the food writings of MFK Fisher and collect books on the cultural history of food.
 So my list of comforting books had to include some with delectable recipes!

 You could stay home, snuggle up with this book and just pretend you’re strolling in Nice with Matisse.

 “That’s the thing about books.
 They let you travel without moving your feet.”

 Can’t stop without mentioning 2 other comforting books that involve food and great artists.